Tojioo/tojioo_passthrough/README.md

 - Use single-type nodes for strict typing.
 - Use `Conditioning Passthrough` to route positive and negative.
 - Use `Multi-Passthrough` as a hub and wire only needed sockets.

 #### Batch Switch nodes behavior:
 - Dynamic inputs: Nodes start with a single input slot.
 When you connect to the last available slot, a new one is automatically added.
 - If only one valid input is connected, they pass it through unchanged.
 - If multiple compatible inputs are connected, they are automatically batched (grouped by compatible shapes/types).
 - If an input is connected, but the source node is muted, it gets ignored and treated as if not connected.
 - Designed for flexible graph wiring without manual Merge steps.

-#### AnyImageBatchSwitch node demonstration:
+#### (Example) AnyImageBatchSwitch node:
 <img width="876" height="887" alt="image" src="https://github.com/user-attachments/assets/97cf66cd-307e-40e6-a8be-9a014b70a3c5" />

 #### Switch nodes behavior (non-batch):
-  - Dynamic inputs: Same as Batch Switch nodes - new slots appear automatically.
+- Dynamic inputs: Same as Batch Switch nodes -> new slots appear automatically.
 - Returns the first connected input by slot number (lowest index wins).
 - If an input is connected but muted, it is ignored.
 - Useful for conditional workflows where only one of several branches should provide output.

-#### AnyImageSwitch node demonstration:
+#### (Example) AnyImageSwitch node:
 <img width="873" height="872" alt="image" src="https://github.com/user-attachments/assets/4eabfea0-4ec4-4a38-83e8-fb391b60afeb" />

+#### Dynamic Passthrough:
+- Dynamic inputs, same as Batch Switch / Switch nodes.
+- Takes any type of input.
+- Upon connection, the type is determined and the input / output slots are updated accordingly.
+- The type of the output mirrors the connected input.

+#### (Example) Dynamic Passthrough node:
+*image will be added soon*

 ### Files
 ```